-Robert Allan Barnes (Divisional Head, Commercial Bank Division)
+Robert Allan Barnes (Divisional Head, Institutional Bank Division)

 Mr. Barnes is a Senior Executive of GTBank Ghana, possessing immense business experience in Sales, Relationship Management, Credit and Business Development.
-He is currently the Divisional Head of the Bank's Commercial Bank Business, managing all the commercial teams across Accra, Tema and Kumasi.
-He is directly in charge of identifying business opportunities for the bank, strategising, spearheading, diversifying and maximising the company's commercial portfolio under the areas that he overseas.
+He is currently the Divisional Head of the Bank's Institutional Banking Business, managing all the institutional banking teams across Accra.
+He is directly in charge of identifying business opportunities for the bank, strategising, spearheading, diversifying and maximising the company's institutional portfolio under the areas that he overseas.
 Prior to his current role, Robert was the Branch Manager of the North Industrial Area Branch from June 2009 - July 2012, before which he had been the Unit Head of the bank's Import Desk from May 2008 - June 2009.